 Observation and practice teaching are essential components of the course and allow students to continue their study of the child in AMI Montessori classrooms.
 In observation, students observe the children’s interactions with the materials and each other, while in teaching practice they present lessons to children in real Montessori classrooms under the supervision of experienced AMI certified Guides.

-This course is a prerequisite for students who wish to undertake the Elementary Teacher Training course and do not hold an AMI Primary Diploma.
+This course is a part of the master degree and is a prerequisite for students who wish to undertake the Elementary Teacher Training course and do not hold an AMI Primary Diploma.
 Prospective students who already hold such Diploma must give advance notice and submit the corresponding AMI qualification.
 The course is delivered by a highly qualified AMI teacher specialized in primary education.

-The next three weeks of the first summer, students further develop their knowledge and understanding of Montessori pedagogy and start working on the different areas of the Montessori curriculum.
+The next four weeks of the first summer, students further develop their knowledge and understanding of Montessori pedagogy and start working on the different areas of the Montessori curriculum.

 The second summer, which requires seven weeks of attendance, includes full-time lectures and reading seminars.
 Students finish off most part of the Montessori curriculum and prepare illustrated course albums for each course area and specified classroom materials.

 The third summer consists of consolidation of knowledge, practice, and review for written and oral examinations.
 The last theory lectures, discussions and reviews take place and students submit their individual albums and materials as required.
 They undertake more supervised practice sessions and prepare for the written and oral examinations, which take place during the last weeks before a Board of Examiners chaired by an external examiner appointed by AMI.
-Upon satisfactory completion of the AMI certification requirements, the qualification award ceremony takes place.
+Upon satisfactory completion of the AMI certification requirements, The Master’s Thesis have to be delivered and assessed and finally the qualification award ceremony takes place.

 At the beginning of the course, students will be provided with the Student Handbook where course specifications are set out in more detail.